jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 <img src="https://static.jasp-stats.org/images/Weblate-Dutch.png" height="250px" />

-There are a lot of options to get additional information about a string, and how to interact with it.
+There are many options to get additional information about a string, and how to interact with it.
 Fortunately, they are well explained in the *Documentation* that you can find in the right corner of the page:

 <img src="https://static.jasp-stats.org/images/Weblate-Documentation.png" />